-Criminal Practice Clinic (CPC)
+Criminal Practice Clinic (Professor Krieger)

-This course provides training in the trial and pre-trial skills necessary to function as an effective prosecution or defense attorney.
+The Criminal Practice Clinic provides training in the trial and pre-trial skills necessary to function as an effective prosecution or defense attorney.
 The course traces the criminal process from the time an accused is taken into custody or charged with a crime through the determination of guilt and sentencing.
 Students not planning to extern may enroll on a space-available basis.
 The course is not offered during the summer term.
 Grading is pass/fail with an S+/S- option.
 Students receive three hours of academic credit.
 Classes generally meet 3 hours per week during the term; the concluding mock trial meetings are 4 hours, usually in the evening.

 **Interested students should be aware that these externships, like the actual work of a prosecutor or public defender, involve a large amount of case processing, pleas negotiations, and the like.
 A student’s time is therefore not primarily spent in trials, and this reflects the reality of a prosecutor of defender in practice.
 Because these are high-credit programs, during the externship semester there is also a substantial amount of reporting (daily journal, monthly reports, etc.), and Web discussion with other students.